adaksuman/genapp/README.md

 TODO:

 - Note group writable rule for plugins

 - Hint for bash dev: use "set -x" to print statements -- BUT then REMOVE

 - Separation of setup and functions (page on code reuse)

 - Use of other plugins (use git subproject?)

 - Note the convention of building up command line strings and calling them with `bash -c "$cmd"`

 - Devote a whole page to the setup workflow.
 This should have some graphics that show the flow from the source dirs (`pkg_dir` and various `plugin_dir`) to the target dir (`app_dir`)

+- Moving away from using local variables to using underscore convention. local variables are horrifically dangerous because they eat function return values, hiding errors.
+Underscores have the advantage of making it clear which variables are local and which are not.

 ---